koji-1009/breakpoints_mq/README.md

 # breakpoints_mq

-A lightweight library for implementing [Responsive layout grid](https://material.io/design/layout/responsive-layout-grid.html).
-Provide body, column, margin.
+A lightweight library for implementing [window-size-classes](https://m3.material.io/foundations/layout/applying-layout/window-size-classes).
+Provide body, margin.

 ## How to use.

-If you wont to get more information about breakpoints, see [documents](https://material.io/design/layout/responsive-layout-grid.html#breakpoints).

 ---